Nivedha3106/Nivedha3106/README.md

 Here are some ideas to get you started:

-- 🌱 I’m interested in write about and  develop software solutions for and with Python, ReactJS , Express, OpenCv.
+- 🌱 I'm learning DevOps currently.
+- Have good knowledge about Python